Skip to main content

 3. When you’re done, click the X icon to close the sidebar.

-Step 4: Customize the Block Settings
+Step 4: Modify the Settings

 Did this answer your question?